roberto-cuellar/roberto-cuellar/README.md

  🌱 I’m currently learning Angular, React, TypeScript, Node, mongoDB and others...

-  I want to collaborate with a nice company that allows me to get started, contribute and learn a lot with they.
+  I want to collaborate with a nice company that allows me to get started, contribute and learn a lot with them.

   **I'm looking for an opportunity to demonstrate my skills, if you know of any company that requires a Junior Developer for their team, please let me know.
 Thank you.**